-This article will provide you with a brief analysis of the best areas to stay in Skopje, as well as cost of travel and when to visit the Macedonian capital
+Best areas to stay in Skopje: discover the capital of North Macedonia as well as cost of travel and when to visit this Balkan city

 Tourism in North Macedonia: Overview